bkw777/pdd.sh/hardware.md

 [Startech AT925FF](https://www.amazon.com/dp/B00066HJCA/)
 [Pan Pacific AD-D25F9F-A](https://www.jensentools.com/pan-pacific-ad-d25f9f-a-serial-adapter-db-9f-to-db-25f/p/502-600)

-You may possibly get lucky on ebay but be careful and make sure you're getting 9-female to 25-female, straight-through NOT null-modem.
+You may possibly get lucky on ebay but be careful and make sure you're getting female to female, and straight-through NOT null-modem.
 Also make sure the 9-pin side has screws not nuts.
 Nuts would get in the way with the nuts on the usb-serial adapter or motherboard com port and you wouldn't be able to plug it in.
 Most random 9-25 adapters you find will not work.

-If you can get one of those adapters, skip the rest of this file.
-No other adapters needed.
+If you can get one of those adapters, that's it, skip the rest of this file.

 ----